-Craig A. Tooman

-Executive Vice President, Finance and

-Chief Financial Officer
+Executive Vice President Finance, (Principal Executive Officer) Chief Financial Officer

-(Principal Financial Officer)

-CERTIFICATION PURSUANT TO 18 U.S.C.
-SS.1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C. ss.1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Annual Report of Enzon Pharmaceuticals, Inc. (the "Company") on Form 10-K/A for the fiscal year ended June 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jeffrey H. Buchalter, Chairman, President and Chief Executive Officer of the of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:
+In connection with the Annual Report of Enzon Pharmaceuticals, Inc. (the "Company") on Form 10-K for the fiscal year ended June 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, , Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: